When it comes to choosing the best camera for portraits, there’s a lot of different factors to consider.

 The Sony Alpha A7R III is a beast offering DSLR quality images within a lightweight camera body.
 A stunning 42.4 MP sensor at a 35 mm equivalency.

 This camera is the way to go for all portraits, especially those you need to print in high resolution.
-Inbuilt WiFi, a wide range of compatible lenses and a tilt-able 3-inch display.
-That’s what makes this camera sit well above all other options.
+Inbuilt WiFi, a wide range of compatible lenses, and a tilt-able 3-inch display make this camera sit well above all other options.

 It will even take over 10 images a second.
 This is perfect for capturing those minute changes in the models’ expressions.

 The Cybershot is a wise choice in compact cameras.
 It has a full-frame sensor and comes with 24.3 megapixels, wrapped in a small and lightweight body.

-Its ergonomics allows portability for those shoots you need to do away from home.
-Face detection is a great setting.
-It allows the camera to automatically adjust the focus and exposure.
+Its ergonomics allow portability for those shoots you need to do away from home.
+Face detection is a nifty setting.
+It will enable the camera to adjust the focus and exposure automatically.

 The one-inch sensor is a rare choice in the world of compact cameras, which means your ISO reaches a high maximum.